Context isn't intent.

 Human judgment and agent reasoning meet on the same live surface — not a diff handed back hours later.

-Not a note, transcript, or memory — graph-connected intent the next implementation starts from.
+Not a note, transcript, or memory — graph-connected intent that future work has to build against.

 Want the full argument?

-Decisions, patterns, and constraints stay connected from strategy to code through typed relationships with force.
+Decisions, patterns, and constraints stay connected from strategy to code through typed relationships agents can act on.

 Without it: intent is scattered context.